Horse: A Novel book summary

 The novel concludes with Jess, now burdened by both personal loss and the weight of history, returning to Australia.
 The image of Lexington running across the desert with his equine ancestors closes the narrative, symbolizing the enduring legacy of history and the inescapable connection between past and present.
 The themes of legacy, racism, and the power of memory resonate through each timeline, reminding readers of the importance of uncovering and honoring forgotten histories.

-Horse by Geraldine Brooks: Our Methodology
+Horse by Geraldine Brooks: Methodology

 Our summaries are designed with you in mind, focusing on delivering content that resonates and engages.
 By delving deeply into Horse, we meticulously highlighted key themes such as the legacy of history and the ongoing impact of social injustice, ensuring that each point reflects the novel's rich narrative.
 Our expertise in literary analysis allows us to distill the most relevant aspects, presenting them in a way that is both informative and compelling.
 We uphold the highest standards of accuracy and integrity, making sure our summaries are not only reliable but also enhance your reading experience.